Apple recently removed a number of apps from their app store due to the XcodeGhost malware that was found in some apps.

-Apple has now posted some guidelines for their developers on how they can check to see if their are running a valid version of Xcode.
+In response to the XcodeGhost incident, Apple has posted some guidelines for their developers on how they can check to see if they are running a valid version of Xcode.
+These guidelines are crucial for maintaining the security and integrity of the apps being developed and distributed through the App Store.

 We recently removed apps from the App Store that were built with a counterfeit version of Xcode which had the potential to cause harm to customers.
 You should always download Xcode directly from the Mac App Store, or from the Apple Developer website, and leave Gatekeeper enabled on all your systems to protect against tampered software.